Q4 2025 Prepared Remarks

 Executive summary

-• Achieved record annual and Q4 2025 sales, adjusted EBITDA, and adjusted EPS, driven by organic growth, U.S.-focused initiatives, and acquisitions, despite significant commodity inflation and high beef and chicken costs.
+• Achieved record annual and Q4 2025 sales, adjusted EBITDA, and EPS, driven by organic growth, U.S. expansion, and acquisitions, despite significant commodity inflation, especially in beef.

 • Completed the largest acquisition in company history with Stampede Culinary Partners and agreed to sell 74% interest in Shaw Bakers as part of a non-core asset monetization strategy.

-• Commissioned, expanded, or acquired substantial new plant capacity across North America, positioning for continued industry-leading growth and executed the largest new product launch in company history.
+• Commissioned, expanded, or acquired substantial new plant capacity and executed the largest new product launch in company history.

 • Declared a Q1 2026 dividend of $0.85 per share and appointed a new independent director.